Microsoft Windows

 We detected that you may have an out of date or unsupported web browser.
 This tool, like many others on this site and across the web uses features only available in new web browsers.
 We reccommend updating your current browser or downloading Firefox or Chrome.

 The Lospec Palette List is a database of palettes for pixel art.
 We include both palettes that originate from old hardware that could only display a few colors, as well as palettes created by pixel artists specifically for making art.
-All palettes can be downloaded and imported into your pixelling software of choice (learn how).
-You can also try a our palette of the day or a random palette.

 Use by early versions of windows for UI and icons.